What is a Cheque Bounce?

 Consequences of Cheque Bounce

-Bouncing of a cheque exposes the maker to many financial penalties; this involves charges from the banks and any litigation costs arising from the recipient of the cheque.
+• Financial Penalties: Bouncing of a cheque exposes the maker to many financial penalties.
+This involves charges from the banks and any litigation cost arising from the recipient of the cheque.
 These fines may add up to a lot, especially if the problem is not solved promptly.

 Documents Required for Cheque Bounce Case

-• 1.
-Original Cheque: The original cheque is the main evidence in a Cheque Bounce Case.
-It will be presented as evidence that a payee does indeed attempt to make a payment, and such documentation is essential in case of a case at court.
+• Original Cheque: The original cheque is the main evidence in a Cheque Bounce Case.
+It will be presented as evidence that a payee does indeed attempt to make a payment, and such documentation is essential in the situation of a court case.

-• 3.
-Demand Notice and Proof of Delivery: A demand notice is issued to the drawer formally, requiring him to make the payment within the period specified therein.
+• Demand Notice and Proof of Delivery: A demand notice is issued to the drawer formally, requiring them to make the payment within the specified period therein.
 This is confirmed by proof of delivery through a registered mail receipt that the notice has been received by the drawer and hence may be prosecuted further.

 Step 1- Send a Demand Notice: